Task & Task Definitions

 Maximum number of Attesters

-Manual Tasks can be manually triggered through an API call using curl.
+Tasks can be triggered manually via an API call.
+This can be done using curl

-Tasks can be triggered based on external events or conditions.
+Tasks can be automatically triggered based on external events or conditions.
 This includes factors like data changes, user actions, or events from external systems that indicate the task should be executed.
-For example, a smart contract event can initiate a task execution as shown in the PRNG AVS example.
+The system listens for specific events and executes tasks when conditions are met.